Ruddickmg/js-wars/README.md

 The escape key will escape out of any menu in the game.

-If pressed while no unit or building is selected "esc" will bring up the options menu, you may end your turn by selecting "end" from the options menu.
+If pressed while no unit or building is selected "esc" will bring up the options menu.
+You may end your turn by selecting "end" from the options menu.

 Units are selected by pressing enter while the cursor is over them.
 After  a unit is selected, moving the cursor to the desired location within the highlighted movement range then pressing enter will move the unit to that location.